George Pickens among best bets for anytime touchdown scorer picks on MNF

-Cowboys vs. Cardinals anytime touchdown scorer picks, predictions, betting odds: Back George Pickens on MNF
+Cowboys vs. Cardinals anytime touchdown scorer picks, betting odds, predictions: Back George Pickens on MNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for Arizona vs. Dallas on Monday Night Football